Shalmalee15/base/README.md

 ## Building the executables

-Download the project, then simply run `stack build`.
+Download the project, open a terminal in the base directory (the one containing `stack.yaml`), then simply run `stack build`.

-You can install the applications in a local user directory with `stack install`, or run them from inside the project directory using `stack exec <executable name>`.
+You can install the applications in a user-local directory with `stack install`, or run them from anywhere inside the project directory using `stack exec <executable name>`.

 ## Executables